 The judiciary is one of the three powers of state in a democracy.
 They are complementary, with no one power being "supreme" or dominating the others.
 In a democratic state, the three powers of the state function as a system of checks and balances that holds each accountable in the interest of society as a whole.
-The other powers of the state should recognise the legitimate constitutional function that is carried out by the judiciary and ensure it is given sufficient resources to fulfil those functions (CCJE, Opinion No 18(2014), §§9, 42).
+The other powers of the state should recognise the legitimate constitutional function that is carried out by the judiciary and ensure it is given sufficient resources to fulfil those functions15.

 It is therefore self-evident that the top-representatives of each power should have a corresponding remuneration.
-The general power of final decisions of the Supreme Courts consequently ranks Supreme Court Judges at least as ministers, and also judges of courts of appeal need to be adequately ranked.
+The general power of final decisions of the Supreme Courts consequently ranks Supreme Court Judges at least as ministers, and also judges of courts of appeal need to be adequately ranked at least at the level of members of parliament and comparable high positions in the executive branch of the state.
+For an accurate comparison, the total income of the representatives of the other powers (i.e. all their material privileges) must be taken into account.